-The first student project explores the security concerns related to storing private individual healthcare related information on the blockchain.
-This work explores one of the key drivina blockchain adoption factors in healthcare, the privacy and security of private health information as well as key factors inhibiting growth, the challenge of an immature infrastructure and the risks associated with patient-controlled health data (Rabah, 2017).
-While others (Peterson, Deeduvanu, Kanjamala, & Boles, 2016) are focusing on creating blockchain based solutions for the healthcare industry, they fail to distinguish between the varying types of health data and whether some data is more appropriate for the blockchain than other data.
-This work intended to extract patient concerns related to different types of health information which could lead to suggestions on which data might be better received with the challenge of the immature technology.
+The first student project explores the security concerns related to storing private individual healthcare-related information on the blockchain.
+This work explores one of the key driving blockchain adoption factors healthcare, the privacy and security of private health information as well as key factors inhibiting growth, the challenge of an immature infrastructure, and the risks associated with patient-controlled health data (Rabah, 2017).
+While others (Peterson, Deeduvanu, Kanjamala, & Boles, 2016) have focused on creating blockchain-based solutions for the healthcare industry, they fail to distinguish between the varying types of health data and whether some data is more appropriate for the blockchain than other data.
+This work intended to extract patient concerns related to different types of health information, which could lead to suggestions on which data might be better received given the challenges of this immature technology.